ihasq/weblocal/README.md

-# [WebLocal](https://weblocal.dev) - Instant, Isolated localhost environment in your web
+# [🔌 WebLocal](https://weblocal.dev) - Instant, Isolated localhost environment in your web

 ### [About](#about) | [Example](#example) | [Motivation](#motivation)

 ## About

-Open source implemention of Stackblitz and CodeSandBox's ServiceWorker-based tunneling system.
+Open source implemention of StackBlitz and CodeSandBox's ServiceWorker-based tunneling system.

 ## Example